zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Mix-Features.rst

   built), ``Exit`` to close this modal dialog.
 |  - ``Root Registrar address`` is the address of the root registrar
-  contract (used to link the dapp with resources. - ``Account used to deploy`` allows users to select the Ethereum account to use to deploy. - ``Amount of gas to use..`` is the amount of gas that the deployment process will use to deploy contracts. - ``Ethereum Application URL`` is the address that users should use in Mist (or AlethZero) to access to the dapp. in italic, you can check the formatted dapp URL (which will be used by the Ethereum browser) (ex: eth/user1/app1). - ``Web Application Resources URL`` is the URL where the front resources (html/js/...) will be stored. - 1 button to start the deployment process (The checkbox ``Deploy Contract(s)`` is
+  contract (used to link the dapp with resources. - ``Account used to deploy`` allows users to select the Expanse account to use to deploy. - ``Amount of gas to use..`` is the amount of gas that the deployment process will use to deploy contracts. - ``Expanse Application URL`` is the address that users should use in Mist (or AlethZero) to access to the dapp. in italic, you can check the formatted dapp URL (which will be used by the Expanse browser) (ex: eth/user1/app1). - ``Web Application Resources URL`` is the URL where the front resources (html/js/...) will be stored. - 1 button to start the deployment process (The checkbox ``Deploy Contract(s)`` is